Skip to main content

 • Ideally, some form of AI assistance

 Popular options include Notion for its flexibility, Obsidian for its local-first approach, and Atlas for AI-powered knowledge management.
+For a full breakdown, compare the best second brain apps.

 The key differentiator today is AI.
 Modern tools can automatically find connections, answer questions about your knowledge, and surface relevant information.
 These capabilities were impossible just a few years ago.